-- 1. Mr. Zartman noted that the Red Book Subcommittee are finalizing changes to the Red Safety Book, and they should have a proposal for the full Safety Committee to review and approve by our next meeting in September. - 2.
+- 1. Mr. Zartman noted that the Red Book Subcommittee has finalized the changes to the Red Safety Book, with the goal to update the Red Safety Book with those changes for the full Safety Committee's approval prior to our next meeting. - 2.
 Secretary Weaver gave a quick update on EICA's Safety Wallet and Crane Certification program and the new Helicopter Training Class that is available now on the Safety Wallet platform and the kickoff of the development of 2 more Safety Wallet Helicopter Training programs focusing on Rigging of Loads and HEC.
-Mr. Weaver noted that with any luck the new Safety Wallet APP should be available by our next meeting.
+Mr. Weaver noted EICA is still working on the new Safety Wallet APP and hopefully it will be available for our next meeting.
 A general discussion followed. - 3.
 It was also noted that if there is a crane accident/incident, and the operator of the crane holds an EICA Certification that those incidents are to be immediately reported to EICA.
 Here is a link to EICA's Website: https://eica-us.org/